Masking

 The play invites the audience to develop their empathy skills by stepping inside the different characters’ heads, discovering what they are masking and what’s happening beneath the surface.

-The play and teachers’ resource pack covers the following topics:
+The play covers the following topics:

 - Understanding the impact of social media on mental health and self-image.